xros/opentx_settings/README.md

 Firmware ships with bootloader by default.

 Here's an older version stable bootloader `213.bin`.
-If you want to flash the lastest bootloader, you can flash bootloader from the firmware in OpenTX radio system.
+If you want to flash the latest bootloader, you can flash bootloader from the firmware in OpenTX radio system.

 Copy `bootloader/213.bin` to SD card.
 Hold key **MENU** to get into Setup Menu then change tap **PAGE** to navigate into File Manager on Taranis.
 Select the file `213.bin` then flash bootloader.